-A Victorian massage parlour operator will face the Federal Circuit Court accused of ripping off a Chinese worker by more than $13,000, in addition to providing false records to Fair Work inspectors.
+A Victorian massage parlour operator is accused of ripping off a Chinese worker by more than $13,000.

 Employee complained to Fair Work

-Fair Work Ombudsman Sandra Parker said that inspectors discovered the alleged breaches following contact from the worker, who was in Australia on a subclass 462 Work and Holiday Visa.
+Fair Work Ombudsman Sandra Parker said inspectors discovered the alleged wage theft and other breaches after the worker made a complaint.

 “All employees in Australia have the same rights at work, regardless of citizenship or visa status, and we encourage anyone with concerns about their pay to contact us.”

-Penalties not severe enough
+Penalties not tough enough

-“It is clear that current penalties are not working as a deterrent against wage theft,” he said.
+“Current penalties are not working as a deterrent against wage theft,” he said.

 NOTE: The Fair Work Ombudsman makes no allegations against the current operators of Yin’s Chinese Massage in Ballarat.

-Please call Fair Work Claims today on
+Please call our specialist team at Fair Work Claims today on

 To connect with us, please follow us on